 Materials

-As with all hiking gear, long-term durability in belts requires high-quality materials.
-In this case, the webbing fabric and buckle materials are most consequential as regards long-term performance.
+Like all hiking gear, long-term durability relies on high-quality materials.
+In the case of belts, the webbing fabric of the belt band and the buckle materials are the most crucial for long-term performance.

 Fabric